Ryan-Kirkpatrick/junk/abandoned-places-policy-draft.md

 * The Executive may begin liquidating the items from the space at their discretion.

 ## Other
-### Items that are tool large to be stored
+### Items that are too large to be stored
 Items that are too large to be stored should be consolidated as much as possible so that they take up a minimal footprint.
+E.g. a tablesaw is too large to be sotred but could be moved to a corner.